-much as $0.40~\text{W/m}^2$.
-Continued growth in HFCs will add up to 0.1°C of global average temperature rise by midcentury, which will increase up to five-fold to 0.5°C by 2100.
+Without fast action, HFC forcing will increase as much as thirty-fold by 2050, from a forcing of 0.012 W/m2 to as much as 0.40 W/m2.27 Continued growth in HFCs will add up to 0.1°C of global average temperature rise by midcentury, which will increase up to five-fold to 0.5°C by 2100.28

-If left unchecked, by 2050, annual HFC emissions could be equivalent to 12% of annual CO2 emissions under a business-as-usual (BAU) scenario, and up to 71% of annual CO2 emissions under the IPCC's strongest mitigation scenario.
-20 Such uncontrolled growth in HFCs would cancel much of the climate benefit achievable under an aggressive CO2 450 ppm mitigation scenario.
-(In Figure 3, compare radiative forcing reduced from CO2 mitigation to radiative forcing increased from HFC growth.).
+If left unchecked, by 2050, annual HFC emissions could be equivalent to 12% of annual CO2 emissions under a business-as-usual (BAU) scenario, and up to 71% of annual CO2 emissions under the Intergovernmental Panel on Climate Change's (IPCC) strongest mitigation scenario.
+29 Such uncontrolled growth in HFCs would cancel much of the climate benefit achievable under an aggressive CO2 450 ppm mitigation scenario.
+See Figure 3.

-In addition to direct emissions, by 2050, the unchecked growth of HFC production and use will also produce between 39-64 GtCO2-eq of HFCs trapped in millions of refrigerators, air conditioners, and other cooling equipment, as well as in chemical stockpiles and foams, collectively known as "HFC banks.'
-These HFCs banks will slowly emit their stored HFCs over a few decades, further contributing to global warming.22
+In addition to direct emissions, by 2050, the unchecked growth of HFC production and use will also produce between 39-64 GtCO2-eq of HFCs trapped in millions of refrigerators, air conditioners, and other cooling equipment, as well as in chemical stockpiles and foams, collectively known as "HFC banks."
+These HFCs banks will slowly emit their stored HFCs over a few decades, further contributing to global warming.
+31